 But don’t worry, this isn’t nearly as difficult as it sounds.

-There are a ton of resources out there where clients post looking for freelance copywriters, so make it a habit to peruse these and try to apply to the opportunities you’re interested in as early on as you can.
+There are a ton of resources out there where clients post looking for freelance copywriters, so make it a habit to peruse these and try to apply to the remote job opportunities you’re interested in as early on as you can.

 One of my earliest freelance copywriting jobs was doing blog posts for an educational company, and that brought me consistent work for a few years.